Abhay Patil: Politics

 Abhay Patil's political career began as a Karyakarta in Bharathiya Janata Party (BJP).
-Being endowed with natural skills of leadership, he rose quickly through the ranks of the cadre by the merit of his abilities and was promoted as the Ward Pramukh and later the Assembly election in-charge of Bagewadi constituency in 1996.
-His first stint at electoral politics in 1999 from Bagewadi was unsuccessful when he lost the Assembly election.
+Being endowed with natural skills of leadership, he rose quickly through the ranks of the cadre by the merit of his abilities and was promoted as the Ward Pramukh and later the Assembly election in-charge of Hire Bagewadi constituency in 1996.
+His first stint at electoral politics in 1999 from Hire Bagewadi was unsuccessful when he lost the Assembly election.
 However, having been nominated for the second time in 2004 from the same constituency, he won the election at the age of 35 and was one of the youngest first-generation members of the assembly in India.
 During 2005–07, he was appointed the National Vice President of Bharathiya Janata Party Yuva Morcha (BJYM), under the Presidentship of Sri.
 Dharmendra Pradhan (presently, the Hon.
 Minister for Petroleum and Skill Development).

 In 2008, he contested the Assembly elections from Belagavi Dakshin and won with a comfortable lead of 12990 votes.
 During his term as the MLA, he was appointed the Chairman of the Legislative Assembly's Estimate Committee for two separate terms during 2008-09 and 2012–13, by the Speaker of the Assembly.
 In 2013, he lost a third consecutive term as an MLA due to the split in the BJP party and lost the election with a narrow margin.
 However, his growing stature was reflected in his appointment as the Saha Sampark Pramukh of BJP Maha Sampark Abhiyaan of Karnataka's BJP unit..
 He won 2018 Assembly elections on 15 May 2018 with a thumping lead of 58692 votes.
+He also won 2023 Assembly elections making him 4th time MLA.